Abishek37-lab/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

 **Output:**
 The program should update employee salaries and display a message, or it should display an error message if no data is found.

----

-## RESULT
-Thus, the program successfully executed and displayed employee details using a cursor.